 Reviewing the manner in which the CIA Mexico City Station and the Legal Attache's office in Mexico City handled Ms. Garro's allegations reveals that, at best, her allegations were handled in an irresponsible manner because they were dismissed after a superficial investigation.
-The first report that came to the CIA was misfiled and forgotten.(1168) The Legat, after talking to Elena, dismissed her story after interviewing one person whom she said may have been at the party.(1169) The manner in which the official American community handled Charles Thomas' reporting is detailed in Section VI, C, 11, above.
+The first report that came to the CIA was misfiled and forgotten.
+1168/ The Legat, after talking to Elena, dismissed her story after interviewing one person whom she said may have been at the party.
+1169/ The manner in which the official American community handled Charles Thomas' reporting is detailed in Section VI, C, 11, above.
 Mr. Thomas speculated in 1969 about why Ms. Garro's story had been largely ignored by the American officials in Mexico:

 It would appear that whereas the FBI has discounted the Elena Garro allegations, the CIA is still considerable disturbed by them.
-The CIA may not have pressed for further investigation, however, for a number of reasons: 1) considering the sensitive overlap and subtle competition between the two intelligence collecting agencies, it had to yield to the FBI's clear jurisdiction; 2) there are obvious complications in conducting such an investigation in a foreign country; 3) [describes people] and 4) some of the people appearing in the Elena Garro scenario may well be agents of the CIA.
-Under the circumstances it is unlikely that any further investigation of this matter will ever take place unless it is ordered by a high official in Washington.(1170)
+The CIA may not have pressed for further investigation, however, for a number of reasons: 1) considering the sensitive overlap and subtle competition between two intelligence collecting agencies, it had to yield to the FBI's clear jurisdiction; 2) there are covious complications in conducting such an investigation in a foreigh country; 3) there is a close and delicate relationship between the CIA Station Chief and the former Minister of Interior--President Gustavo Diaz Ordaz; and 4) some of the people appearing in the Elena Garro scenario may well be agents of the CIA.
+Under the circumstances it is unlikely that any further investigation of this matter will ever take place unless it is ordered by a high official in Washington.
+1170/